Canadian Dietetic Registration Exam (CDRE)

 CDRE Preparation Guide

-The November 2017 CDRE Preparation Guide will be available in July 2017.
+The November 2017 CDRE Preparation Guide can be found here (English).
+The French version will be posted in August 2017.

 National examination committees comprised of provincial representatives set the CDRE.
 The Alliance of Canadian Dietetic Regulatory Bodies approves the examination blueprint as well as policies and procedures for administration of the examination, and monitors exam results.